Introduction to Sending and Receiving Electronic Mail

 [program name] -h for a list of command-line options.

-The third way to read email is to use webmail.
-(Or open http://webmail2.cs.fsu.edu in your favorite web browser).
+- Use webmail.
+(Or open https://webmail.cs.fsu.edu in your favorite web browser).

 How to Send/Receive Mail Using Outlook, or Other IMAP/SMTP Compatible Software